gabrielfs7/php-di-container/README.md

 ```

 - Compiling the container will validate services calls.
 It is recommended to do that before sending container to production.
+- Always remove the "ContainerCache.php" file inside the cache directory before deploy your application

 ```php
 $container = $builder->compile(['container.json']);